JeffShomali/RN_AI/readme.md

 $ sudo reboot # reboot the system

-$ ifconfig wlan0 # check to see if wifi is working # inet addr:192.168.1.21
+$ ifconfig wlan0 | grep inet # check to see if wifi is working # inet addr:192.168.1.21
 ```

 ### Setup SSH